 Your customers are on their own schedules, and it’s likely that they don’t line up with your marketing schedule.
 In the above hypothetical scenario, XYZ Clothing could’ve sent relevant content right before the snowy season.
 Figure out when your customers buy and tailor your emails to their schedule.

-- Past purchasers
+- Recent purchasers

 - Top purchasers